TuringAI-Team/turing-library/README.md

-# turing-library
+# turing.js

-A collection of libraries for different languages to interact with TuringAPI
+The official library to interact with TuringAPI using javascript or typescript.